Seminars

 Co-directors: Matt Worsnick (History of Art and Architecture) and Ben Sawyer (History, MTSU)

-East Europe and Eurasia: Critical Engagements is an interdisciplinary and inter-institutional seminar that promises to enrich the scholarship of the presenter as well as those in attendance.
-The seminar explores a range of humanistic topics concerning the region of Russia, Eastern Europe, and former Soviet Empire.
-This includes distinct East European and Eurasian frameworks of culture; the complexities of empire (both past and present); questions of religion, law, and political authority; socialism and post-socialism; minority rights and mass violence; and Russia’s place in defining scholarly conversations and methods of inquiry.
+East Europe and Eurasia: Critical Engagements invites scholars from across disciplinary and institutional lines to join a community that promises to enrich the scholarship of the presenter as well as those in attendance.
+The seminar explores a range of humanistic topics concerning the region of Russia, Eastern Europe, and former Soviet Empire, including distinct East European and Eurasian frameworks of culture; the complexities of empire (both past and present); questions of religion, law, and political authority; socialism and post-socialism; minority rights and mass violence; and Russia’s place in defining scholarly conversations and methods of inquiry.
 A typical meeting consists of an open discussion of a pre-circulated work-in-progress approached with the dual aims of providing constructive feedback and provoking discussion and collegial debate.
 The author, in attendance, briefly contextualizes the piece and responds to inquiries and critiques.
-By inviting speakers and participants from multiple disciplines and academic institutions, this seminar brings multiple voices and perspectives to the table to explore original questions across an inclusive scholarly community.
+By hosting speakers and participants from multiple disciplines and academic institutions, this seminar brings multiple voices and perspectives to the table in an inclusive scholarly community that explores original questions and fosters new and innovative approaches to research.

-The Film Theory and Visual Culture Seminar fosters dialogue among faculty and graduate students interested in film, visual culture, art history, literature and media studies, as well as in theories of the image, philosophies of perception, aesthetics and critical theory, media histories, and the history of vision.
+The Film Theory and Visual Culture Seminar fosters dialogue among faculty and graduate students interested in film, visual culture, literature and media studies, as well as in philosophies of perception, aesthetics and critical theory, the politics of technology, and the history of vision.
 Each semester we host scholars, media-makers, and artists from leading film and media programs (and adjacent fields), as well as scholars from our own Vanderbilt community.
 See our line-up of speakers below and please join us for the conversation!
 To see a list of previous speakers, please click here.
 For more information about upcoming programming, click here.

 Co-directors: Elizabeth Meadows (Assoc.
 Dir., RPW Center/English) and Chris Vanags (Program Director, Peabody College)